Gutianpei/APNet/README.md

 # Person Re-identification via Attention Pyramid (APNet)
 The official PyTorch code implementation for TIP20' Submission: "Person Re-identification via Attention Pyramid"

-This repo only contains channel-wise attention(SE-Layer) implementation, to reproduce the result of spatial attention, please refer to [RGA-S](https://github.com/microsoft/Relation-Aware-Global-Attention-Networks) by Microsoft.
+This repo only contains channel-wise attention(SE-Layer) implementation, to reproduce the result of spatial attention in our paper, please refer to [RGA-S](https://github.com/microsoft/Relation-Aware-Global-Attention-Networks) by Microsoft and simply change the attention agent.
 We also want to thank FastReid which is the codebase of our implementation.

 ## Requirements
 - Python 3.6+